santerihukari/santerihukari.github.io/climbing.markdown

 **Climbing Instructor**
 2016 – present

-- Instruction of top-rope and lead climbing courses
+- Instruction of top-rope and lead climbing courses with structured progression
 - Supervision during open climbing sessions
-- Session planning and safety-focused coaching for beginners and intermediates

 ---

 ## Outdoor bouldering

-- Regular outdoor bouldering (local granite and Finnish conditions)
+- Regular outdoor bouldering with a clear performance focus (goal: 8A level this year)
+- Current level: multiple 7C boulders; hardest ascents include Vesipesu 7C+ and Painajainen sit start 7C+
-- Emphasis on movement quality, problem-solving, and repeatable tactics
+- Emphasis on movement quality, efficient problem-solving, and repeatable tactics
-- Interested in documenting areas and sharing practical beta responsibly
+- Interest in documenting areas and sharing practical beta responsibly

 ---

 ## Community projects

-- Managed the construction of a bouldering area in *Bommari* (bomb shelter, Hervanta campus)
+- Managed and coordinated the construction of a bouldering area in *Bommari* (bomb shelter, Hervanta campus)

 ---

-## Selected strengths
+## Training approach

-- Safety mindset and clear instruction structure
-- Coaching eye for technique (footwork, body positioning, pacing, confidence)
-- Calm supervision in group settings
+- Systematic, theory-based training with measurable goals
+- Primary focus on finger strength, mobility, and targeted weakness development
+- Training priorities adapted to the specific demands of current projects